msolides-2023/MU5MES01-2023/INSTALL.md

     conda env create --file fenicsx-0.6.0.yml --force
     ```

+5. Install the xserver.
+This is required to run the graphical interface of pyvista.
+    - On Linux, assuming that you are using a Debian-based distribution (e.g. Ubuntu), run the following command:
+        ```
+        sudo apt install libgl1-mesa-glx xvfb
+        ```
+    - On macOS:
+        a.
+Install XQuartz by downloading and running the installer from the XQuartz website at https://www.xquartz.org/.
+        b.
+Install the xorg-xserver package by running the following command in a terminal window with the fenicsx-0.6.0 activated :
+        ```
+        conda install -c conda-forge xorg-xserver
+        ```

-5. Congratulations, you have successfully installed FEniCS in the Conda environment `fenicsx-0.6.0`.
+6. Congratulations, you have successfully installed FEniCS in the Conda environment `fenicsx-0.6.0`.
 To use it, you must activate the environment by running the following command in a terminal window:

     ```
     conda activate fenicsx-0.6.0